rajasoun/ansible-control-center-v0.1/README.md

 # asnible-control-center

-Ansible Control Center in provisioning infrastructure vms locally, AWS or in Openstack
+Ansible Control Center in provisioning infrastructure vms locally, or in Openstack

 ## Pre Requisites